-The applicable limited warranty period for both the First and Second (if applicable) North American retail purchasers runs from the date of delivery of the aluminum boat and/or trailer to the first North American retail purchaser, provided that the aluminum boat and/or trailer is delivered to that purchaser within twenty-four (24) months from the date of its manufacture.
-For an aluminum boat and/or trailer delivered to that purchaser more than twenty-four (24) months after the date of its manufacture, the limited warranty period runs from the date of its manufacture, not from the date the aluminum boat and/or trailer was delivered to that purchaser.
+The applicable limited warranty period for both the First and Second (if applicable) North American retail purchasers runs from the date of delivery of the aluminum boat and/or trailer to the first North American retail purchaser, provided that the aluminum boat and/or trailer is delivered to that first North American retail purchaser within twenty-four (24) months from the date of its manufacture.
+For an aluminum boat and/or trailer delivered to that first North American retail purchaser more than twenty-four (24) months after the date of its manufacture, the limited warranty period runs from the date of its manufacture, not from the date the aluminum boat and/or trailer was delivered to that first North American retail purchaser.
 All limited warranties run concurrently.

 This limited warranty extends only to the first North American retail purchaser.
-However, it may be transferred to a second North American retail purchaser for a non-refundable recording fee of \$200 (made payable to your authorized aluminum dealer), which must be paid within fifteen (15) days of the purchase, provided the second North American retail purchaser purchases the aluminum boat and/or trailer from the original purchaser or an authorized Ranger aluminum dealer.
+However, it may be transferred to a second North American retail purchaser for a non-refundable recording fee of \$200 (made payable to your authorized aluminum dealer), which must be paid within fifteen (15) days of the purchase, provided the second North American retail purchaser purchases the aluminum boat and/or trailer from the original purchaser or an authorized Ranger aluminum dealer , and provided the transfer occurs within five (5) years of the original retail sale to the First North American retail purchaser.
 Proof of the purchase date is required.
-The transfer must occur within five (5) years of the original retail sale.
 This limited warranty may only be transferred once.
 Ranger reserves the right to reject a limited warranty transfer request for a Ranger aluminum boat and/or trailer that has been damaged, neglected or otherwise previously excluded from limited warranty coverage.